External Ids for SP1 Gene

 GeneCards Summary for SP1 Gene

 SP1 (Sp1 Transcription Factor) is a Protein Coding gene.
-Diseases associated with SP1 include cerebrotendinous xanthomatosis and dengue disease.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is KLF2.
+Diseases associated with SP1 include breast cancer and pancreatic cancer.
+Among its related pathways are Gene Expression and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+An important paralog of this gene is SP3.